tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 1. A way to define the set of destinations that are accessible through the proxy ({{destinations}}).

-Additionally, this document outline how these mechanisms might be used to discover proxies associated with a network ({{network-proxies}}).
+Additionally, this document outlines how these mechanisms might be used to discover proxies associated with a network ({{network-proxies}}).
 However, this approach is not described for the purpose of generic proxy discovery, and requires careful security considerations for clients to limit usage to trusted